 Plant extract can describe extracts of plants created by various methods, including decoctions (a type of infusion) and percolation.
 The latter is when roots or stems are simmered in water, first treated with heat and pressure.
 People get these extracts from plant extracts suppliers time for safe intake.

 Unlike herbal teas, traditional tisanes, or infusions such as hibiscus tea, plant extracts are typically not made from ground plants.
-But instead, the pureed parts of the whole plant or by-products from the process like juice concentrates.
+Instead, the pureed parts of the whole plant or by-products from the process like juice concentrates.
 Though the term “extract” is often used, it usually refers to a product with at least 80% ethanol and frequently higher than 90% ethanol.
 It helps produce extracts with a characteristic odor and taste, which are less harsh and more pleasant than many chemicals.

 Plant Extracts –

-• Plant extracts have been used in herbal medicine for millennia.
+- Plant extracts have been used in herbal medicine for millennia.
 Modern pharmacology relies upon many naturally derived compounds that affect the body by mimicking certain functions of natural human hormones or chemicals.
 Until recently, all prescription drugs were derived from plant substances, including opium, quinine for malaria, cocaine for anesthesia, and most medications for treating high blood pressure.

 Origin of Plant Extract –

-• The origin of medicinal extracts can be traced back to ancient times by plant extracts suppliers.
+- The origin of medicinal extracts can be traced back to ancient times by plant extracts suppliers.
 However, the first evidence of its use dates from 4500 BC in the Sumerian city of Ur in modern-day Iraq.
 The Sumerians mixed the natural medicine Eshar pomegranate juice with honey and made a paste from it.
 The Assyrians also used this extract, called Emu-healing, as an anti-inflammatory and an antiseptic for skin diseases.

-• The ancient Egyptians used extracts of the opium poppy to relieve pain and treat coughs.
+- The ancient Egyptians used extracts of the opium poppy to relieve pain and treat coughs.
 The ancient Greeks and Romans also used extracts of herbs to treat diseases.
 The use continued through the Middle Ages in Europe, where monks experimented with plant extracts to prevent infections caused by wounds on battlefields; they discovered that it was important for a wound dressing to be both disinfectant and anti-inflammatory.
 As a result, wound dressings were made of various materials, including plant extracts.

 Where Do Plant Extracts Found? –

-• Some extracts, such as the one from the meadowsweet plant, are effective analgesic agents and used to treat pain for centuries.
+- Some extracts, such as the one from the meadowsweet plant, are effective analgesic agents and used to treat pain for centuries.

-• Although medical science has evolved significantly since then, it is believed that many modern drugs are still derived from plant-derived substances.
+- Although medical science has evolved significantly since then, it is believed that many modern drugs are still derived from plant-derived substances.
 For example, the first synthetic drug, aspirin, was derived from salicylic acid found in the bark of the willow tree.
 Likewise, quinine, better known as an antimalarial drug, is extracted from the bark of cinchona trees and used in treating malaria.

-• Many medicines are still derived from natural sources.
+- Many medicines are still derived from natural sources.
 However, the increased sophistication of synthetic chemistry has allowed the development of new chemically different drugs from the original substances found in plants.
 It is believed that most prescription drugs currently used by medical practitioners are derived from plant products.

-• Medicinal extracts have moved away from traditional medicine to become increasingly popular with herbalists, chefs, and food experts.
+- Medicinal extracts have moved away from traditional medicine to become increasingly popular with herbalists, chefs, and food experts.
 Extracts as ingredients in foods began around 30 years ago, with small companies extracting natural chemicals such as citric acid and vanillin (the main flavor compound in vanilla beans).

 The use of natural ingredients in food and beverages has become increasingly popular over the last few years.
-However, it is well known that some elements in foods do not meet the required standards for use in foods produced by plant extracts suppliers for human consumption.
+However, it is well known that some elements in foods do not meet the required standards for use in foods produced by plant extract suppliers for human consumption.